heoelri/AzStackStuff/AzSLabs/Networking/101-S2S-VPN/README.md

-Goto Azure Quick Start Templates on [GitHub](https://github.com/Azure/azure-quickstart-templates/tree/master/201-site-to-site-vpn).
+Goto the 201-site-to-site Template on Azure Quick Start Templates on [GitHub](https://github.com/Azure/azure-quickstart-templates/tree/master/201-site-to-site-vpn).

+> This template will create a Virtual Network, a subnet for the network, a Virtual Network Gateway and a Connection to your network outside of Azure (defined as your local network).
+This could be anything such as your on-premises network and can even be used with other cloud networks such as AWS Virtual Private Cloud.
+It also provisions an Ubuntu instance attached to the Azure Virtual Network so that you can test connectivity.

 Copy the content of **azuredeploy.json** in 201-site-to-site-vpn Template and create a new Template Deployment in Azure Stack.

  1. Click on "+ New" and search for Template Deployment.
  2. Copy the content into the code editor